htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

            % 0
            notlocmat(2+2*i+2*Li*j,2+2*i+2*Li*j) = 0;
            % Have the external particle flip its spin if the site of interest
-           % is populate, otherwise do not flip the spin measmats(:,:,aph) = measmats(:,:,aph) + kron(locmat,[0 1; 1 0]) + kron(notlocmat,[1 0; 0 1]);
+           % is populated, otherwise do not flip the spin measmats(:,:,aph) = measmats(:,:,aph) + kron(locmat,[0 1; 1 0]) + kron(notlocmat,[1 0; 0 1]);
        end
    end